Psychoanalysis and Psychotherapy for Individuals

 Information shared in therapy is strictly confidential with exception to circumstances including 1) a legal obligation to warn others of potential violence as well as a duty to protect patients in the event that they are at risk of harming themselves; 2) The Children’s Aid Society must be informed if a patient discloses information regarding a child at risk for harm; 3) Psychotherapy files are not ‘privileged’ documents and may be subpoenaed by a court of law; 4) If you have been sexually abused by a regulated health professional, this information must be reported to the College of which the professional is a member.

-I do not prescribe and cannot advise you about medication, but I can refer you to a psychiatrist if you are considering the use of medications while participating in psychoanalysis or psychotherapy.
+I do not prescribe and cannot advise you about medication, but will advise you to consult with your family physician or psychiatrist if you are considering the use of medications while participating in psychoanalysis or psychotherapy.